-Table 3.11-4 displays the average daytime and nighttime ambient sound levels for each monitoring location and the Project Lease Boundary and vicinity for wind speed conditions ranging from calm to maximum rotational wind speed.
+Table 3.11-4 displays the average daytime and nighttime ambient sound levels for each monitoring location for wind speed conditions ranging from calm to maximum rotational wind speed.
 Ambient sound levels fluctuated constantly during both daytime and nighttime hours, but generally followed a diurnal pattern, and sound levels generally increased with the increase of wind speed.
+The "Cumulative" levels represent the average of all the monitoring locations at each wind speed condition.